NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 // - system of equations $partial_t^2 tilde(theta) - (dot(a) / a) partial_t tilde(theta) - a c^2 k^2 tilde(theta) = 0$ for wavenumber $k <= k_c$

 = Conclusion <sec:conclusion>
-- Equations of motion can now benefit from parallel solvers.
+- Equations of motion can now ben~~efit from parallel solvers.
 - Certain problems are well-suited to a divide-and-conquer approach.
 - Problems with "doubly parallel" characteristics can leverage both local and distributed parallelism, achieving significant computational efficiency.
 - These advancements pave the way for modeling acoustics in expanding volumes.